tymyrddin/blue/source/docs/dev/devsecops/aws/pipeline.md

 # Basis for a secure AWS deployment pipeline

-This pipeline provides a basis for a security-focused deployment process for Dockerized applications on AWS in Europe, with infrastructure as code, automated security scanning, and compliance with GDPR requirements.
+This pipeline provides a basis for a security-focused deployment process for Dockerised applications on AWS in Europe, with infrastructure as code, automated security scanning, and compliance with GDPR requirements.

 ## Architecture overview